scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 Acknowledgements
 ----------------

-Theano has benefited from the contributions of many members of Yoshua Bengio's machine learning group in the computer science department (Départment d'Informatique et de Recherche Operationelle) at l'Université de Montréal, especially Arnaud Bergeron, Thierry Bertin-Mahieux, Olivier Delalleau, Douglas
+Theano has benefited from the contributions of many members of the machine learning group in the computer science department (Départment d'Informatique et de Recherche Operationelle) at l'Université de Montréal, especially Arnaud Bergeron, Thierry Bertin-Mahieux, Olivier Delalleau, Douglas